ritamxy/Coding-Test/README.md

 # Coding-Test

-This web application builds four pages, including "LandingPage", "LoginPage", "SignUpPage" and "InternalPage"

-# LandingPage
+This web application is built using [React](https://reactjs.org) which supports the following user stories

+1. Users can signup /signin with their email.
+2. Users can have a button to toggle password visibility
+3. Internal users can view the tracked events/pageview from Google Analytics
+4. Internal users can view the tracked events/pageview from Mixpanel\* (to be done)

+The test website includes four pages: **Landing Page**, **Login Page**, **Sign Up Page** and **Internal Page**.

+## Landing Page

-The "LandingPage" is the home page of this web, and it guides to "LoginPage" and "SignUpPage"
+This is the home page and it basically contains two links which guide users redirect to **Login Page** and **Sign Up Page**.

-# LoginPage
+## Login Page

-The "LoginPage" provides Login function for users who already have account, so they can log into the "InternalPage" by clicking 'login' button if they enter correct username and passowrd.
+This page is for users who already have accounts.
+They will redirect to the **Internal Page** by clicking the `login` button, only if they enter the correct username and password.
-Users who do not have accounts can simply click 'signup' button and then jump to "SignUpPage" to create an account.
+Users who do not have accounts can simply click the `sign up` button and then navigate to **Sign Up Page** to create an account.

-# SignUpPage

-The "SignUpPage" can create accounts for users once they fufill required blanks (including: username, password, first name, last name, gender, address and phone), and then click the 'Sign Up' button.
+## Sign Up Page

+The users can create accounts by clicking the `sign up` button if the required fields are fulfilled, including:

+- username
+- password
+- first name
+- last name
+- gender
+- address
+- phone

-# InternalPage
+## InternalPage

-It is a display page after users signed In successfully.
+It is a display page after users sign In successfully.

-# Toggle password visibility
+## Toggle password visibility

-This function is applies in "LoginPage" and "SignUpPage".
-Users can tick/untick the checkbox called 'Show Password' to see visible/invisible password.
+This functionality applies to **Login Page** and **Sign Up Page**.
+Users can tick/untick the checkbox called `Show Password` to see visible/invisible passwords.

-# Tracking event - Google Analytics
+## Tracking event - Google Analytics

-The 'Sign Up' button of "LoginPage" is linked to Google Analytics for tracking event.
+The `Sign Up` button of **Login Page** is linked to Google Analytics for tracking events.